ellenkoenig/datascience-co-learning/README.md

 OTS Data Science Co-Learning
 ===

-Collection space for resources for the [OpenTechSchool Data Science Co-Learning Meetup.](https://www.meetup.com/de-DE/opentechschool-berlin/events/).
+Collection space for resources pertaining to the [OpenTechSchool Data Science Co-Learning Meetup.](https://www.meetup.com/de-DE/opentechschool-berlin/events/).
 All resources are free unless otherwise noted.
 Please let us know if there are any broken or outdated links.

-**_Feedback, more resources and PRs welcome!_**
+**_Feedback, further resources and PRs welcome!_**

 <br><br>
 Contents